 Pool filtration sand is a type of sand that is designed to be used in the filtration system of the pool.
 This is a properly graded as well as dried sand that can be used in the aquarium as well.

 If you don’t have any plans to put plants in the shrimp tank, then you can go with pool filter sand.
-They are even capable of growing some low-demanding plants like amazon swords.
+They are even capable of growing some low-demanding plants like Amazon swords.

 Pool filter sand is extremely easy to use and cheap.
 With only a few bucks, you can get a big bag of this sand.
-It is certainly the best budget option for shrimp tank.
+It is certainly the best budget option for a shrimp tank.

 After getting the sand, remember to rinse it thoroughly a couple of times before using in the shrimp tank.
 There are lots of pool filter sand out there in the market.
 I use the one from AquaQuartz.